seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/README.md

 <details>
 <summary><strong>TrackPad - Disable force touch</strong></summary>
 <br>

-If the **Battery** management **doesn't show up** in the System Preferences after the SSDT-Batt.aml file is added to your ACPI folder and config.plist file.
+If the **Battery** management **doesn't show up** in the System Preferences after the SSDT-OCBAT1-lenovoPRO13.aml file is added to your ACPI folder and config.plist file.
 You will not be able to change any trackpad settings.
 You may experience the annoying behaviour of clicking on the touchpad and it doing a **Force Touch** where the preview of the file is shown.
 I found this very annoying.
 You can disable force touch by modifying the file in `~/Library/Preferences/com.apple.AppleMultitouchTrackpad.plist`
 Opened it with Propertree and changed **ForceSuppressed** to **True**

 Another trick to manage your trackpad, if you can't get the battery to work, is to connect a bluetooth trackpad.
 Once the bluetooth trackpad is connected you can adjust the settings.
 Disconnect the bluetooth trackpad and your built in one will maintain those settings.